What are Accounting Principles?

 Accounting assumptions are the foundation of the accounting framework.
 They are generally accepted practices and customs which have been agreed and adopted by the accounting industry over time.

-- Money measurement – accounting is only concerned with money transactions.
+- Money unit – accounting is only concerned with money transactions.

 - Business entity or Economic entity – the business is separate from the owner.